lerenn/blog/content/posts/homelab-homeassistant/index.md

 ---
-title: "Building a Kubernetes Homelab: HomeAssistant VM with KubeVirt"
+title: "K8s Homelab: HomeAssistant VM with KubeVirt"
 date: 2025-11-29T18:00:00+01:00
 description: "Deploying HomeAssistant OS as a KubeVirt VM on Kubernetes, migrating from Raspberry Pi to a container-native solution with automated lifecycle management"
 tags: ["homelab", "kubernetes", "kubevirt", "homeassistant", "virtualization", "ansible", "cdi", "longhorn", "iot"]
 categories: ["homelab", "kubernetes"]
 ---

-*This is the seventh post in our "Building a Kubernetes Homelab" series.
-Check out the [previous post](/posts/building-homelab-gaming-kubevirt/) to see how we deployed gaming VMs with GPU passthrough.*
+*This is the seventh post in our "K8s Homelab" series.
+Check out the [previous post](/posts/homelab-gaming-kubevirt/) to see how we deployed gaming VMs with GPU passthrough.*

 ## From Raspberry Pi to Kubernetes-Native